 1. What are the 50 stocks of Nifty 50?

-The 50 stocks in the Nifty 50 companies list are the largest and well-established companies in India, that are listed on the National Stock Exchanges.
+The 50 stocks in the Nifty 50 companies list are the largest and most well-established companies in India, that are listed on the National Stock Exchanges.
 These 50 stocks of nifty are the well-diversified 50 companies index reflecting overall market conditions.
-NIFTY 50 constituents and Index is computed using the free-float market capitalization method.
-A few top stocks of Nifty 50 are Reliance Industries, HDFC Bank, Infosys, Icici Bank, TCS, Kotak Mahindra Bank, HDFC, L&T, HUL, ITC and more.
+NIFTY 50 constituents and Index are computed using the free-float market capitalization method.
+A few top stocks of Nifty 50 are Reliance Industries, HDFC Bank, Infosys, Icici Bank, TCS, Kotak Mahindra Bank, HDFC, L&T, HUL, ITC, and more.

 2. Which share is best in Nifty 50?